marmalade82/lexer-gen/Design.md

 ## Grammar

-The following grammar for the codebase was designed from the beginning to be suitable for LL(1) parsing:
+The following grammar for the codebase is suitable for LL(1) parsing.

 ```
 [ ] Program                 ->              NormalTokens ErrorTokens DefaultTokens
 [ ] NormalTokens            ->              "%%_normal_%%" NormalSpecs
 [ ] ErrorTokens             ->              "%%_error_%%" ErrorSpecs
+                            |               ""
+                                                // User could choose not to provide any error specs
 [ ] DefaultTokens           ->              "%%_default_%% DefaultSpecs
                                                 // Allow user to customize any default settings
 [ ]                         |               ""